M-Shrief/Adeeb_ExpressTS_Postgres/Readme.md

 - _./components_ file contain app's solutions by self contained components with

+  - _model_ file for our mongoose models, representing app's data, using (\*.model.ts) naming convention for every module.

   - _service_ file for communicating(read/write) to our database, and make operations on data if needed, then return the data for _./controllers_, using (\*.service.ts) naming convention for every module.